mzlogin/awesome-adb/README-EN.md

 ### Remount system partition as writable

-** Note: You need root privileges. **
+**Note: You need root privileges.**

-/ System partitions are mounted read-only, but some operating systems such as Android to add commands to remove the need to bring their own application / system write operation, it is necessary to remount it read-write.
+/system partitions are mounted read-only, but some operating systems such as Android to add commands to remove the need to bring their own application / system write operation, it is necessary to remount it read-write.

 step: